Introduction

 Frequently Asked Questions

-• Usually not.
-As a non-surgical injection, a brace is generally not needed; occasionally short-term support may be suggested depending on your circumstances.
+- Usually not.
+As a non-surgical injection, a brace is generally not needed.
+Occasionally short-term support or activity modification may be suggested depending on your joint and circumstances, but this is the exception rather than the rule.

 Where to go from here